 On 15 November 2018 payments under the CM and future CM support were suspended.
-This came as a result of the General Court issuing its judgment in Case T-793/14 Tempus Energy Ltd and Tempus Energy Technology Ltd v Commission (Tempus Judgment), annulling the Commission’s decision of 23 July 2014 which found that the aid scheme establishing a
+This came as a result of the General Court issuing its judgment in Case T-793/14 Tempus Energy Ltd and Tempus Energy Technology Ltd v Commission (Tempus Judgment), annulling the Commission’s decision of 23 July 2014 which found that the aid scheme establishing a capacity market in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.